Zenlua/Tool-Tree/README.md

 - As a powerful application for Android, it supports users to edit ROMs and APKs with many built-in utilities and a flexible add-on system `root` `no-root`

+- Tools like java, python3 and many more are available.

 - `Arm64` only supported

 - Share this app to help it grow and improve.